On the Role of Feedback in Test-Time Scaling of Agentic AI Workflows: Experiment Setup

-In this section, we provide detailed discussion on the experimental analysis with respect to the agentic tasks below.
-For all our experiments, we have utilized NVIDIA A100-SXM4-40GB GPU with 40GB of VRAM, running on CUDA 12.4 and driver version 550.90.07.
+In this section, we provide a detailed discussion on the experimental analysis with respect to the agentic tasks below.
+For all our experiments, we have utilized an NVIDIA A100-SXM4-40GB GPU with 40GB of VRAM, running on CUDA 12.4 and driver version 550.90.07.
+To enable a comprehensive evaluation, we organize the experimental setup into three components: (1) the benchmarks used to assess agentic capabilities across diverse modalities, (2) the base models serving as generative backbones, and (3) the set of baselines for comparative analysis.